On the solution of a Riesz equilibrium problem and integral identities for special functions: Introduction and main results

 \end{lemma}

-The proof of Theorem \ref{th:riesz} and Lemma \ref{le:riesz} can be found, together with some geometric aspects, in the works of M.~Riesz \cite[p.~438--439]{zbMATH03003508} and \cite[§16, Eq.~(1)]{zbMATH03029943}, where it is mentioned that the cases $d=1,2,3$ were already considered by Pólya and Szegő in \cite{polya-szego}.
-It can also be found in the book \cite[§II.3.13 p.~163--164 and Appendix p.~399\,--\,400]{MR0350027}, and is stated in \cite[Eq.~(4.6.13)]{MR3970999}.
+The proof of Theorem \ref{th:riesz} and Lemma \ref{le:riesz} can be found, together with some geometric aspects, in the works of M.~Riesz \cite[p.~438--439]{zbMATH03003508} and \cite[\S~16, Eq.~(1)]{zbMATH03029943}, where it is mentioned that the cases $d=1,2,3$ were already considered by Pólya and Szeg\H{o} in \cite{polya-szego}.
+It can also be found in the book \cite[\S~II.3.13, p.~163--164, and Appendix p.~399\,--\,400]{MR0350027}, and is stated in \cite[Eq.~(4.6.13)]{MR3970999}.
 The proof sketched by Riesz, with a bit more detail by Landkof, involves first a geometric inversion transforming the integral on the ball into an integral on its complement, and second a trigonometric substitution which has a geometric interpretation, both steps being inspired by the analytic-geometric techniques used classically for elliptic integrals since the eighteenth century.
 For the reader's convenience, a detailed proof of Lemma \ref{le:riesz} is given in Appendix \ref{ap:le:riesz}.
+After publication of the present article in Journal of Mathematical Analysis and Applications, we have found that Dyda, Kuznetsov, and M. Kwaśnicki gave in \cite{MR3640641} an alternative analytic (and short!) proof of Lemma \ref{le:riesz}.
+Since this proof is somewhat hidden by the Meijer G-function material in \cite{MR3640641}, we give, in Appendix \ref{ap:se:analytic:proof:riesz} of the present arXiv post-publication update, a straight version of this analytic proof, without using Meijer G-functions.

 Our first result, Corollary \ref{co:riesz}, is a simple consequence of Theorem \ref{th:riesz}.
 It relates an equilibrium measure of potential theory with an integral identity for special functions (here a ${}_2F_1$ hypergeometric function).
-Before stating it, let us recall the \emph{Newton binomial series} that states that
+Before stating it, let us recall the \emph{Newton binomial series}

 where $(\alpha)_n:=\alpha(\alpha+1)\cdots(\alpha+n-1)$ is the \emph{Pochhammer symbol} for the rising factorial, with the convention $(\alpha)_0:=1$ if $\alpha\neq0$.
 If $\Re(\alpha)>0$, then $(\alpha)_n=\Gamma(\alpha+n)/\Gamma(\alpha)$.
 More generally, the \emph{hypergeometric function} with parameters $(a_1,\ldots,a_p)\in\mathbb{C}^p$ and $(b_1,\ldots,b_q)\in\mathbb{C}^q$, at $z\in\mathbb{C}$, $|z|<1$, is given (when it makes sense) by the series